bytefish/bytefish.de/blog/aspnetcore_rebac.md

 #### Error Handling ####

-[You’re better off using Exceptions]: https://eiriktsarpalis.wordpress.com/2017/02/19/youre-better-off-using-exceptions/

 Something, that you should decide on early in a project is your error handling.
 How do you want to communicate errors to the programmer and the user?
 I think, that using Exceptions should be the preferred way of dealing with Errors in .NET.

-For a User to make sense of errors, we need `ErrorCodes` to be returned to the consumer of our system.
+For a user to make sense of errors we need `ErrorCodes`, that can be looked up in a documentation or somewhere.

 ```csharp
 // Licensed under the MIT license.
 See LICENSE file in the project root for full license information.